aanis/aanis.github.io/_posts/2019-01-01-dimension.md

-In 1993 physicist Gerard ‘t Hooft postulated the [“Hologrpahic Principle”](https://en.wikipedia.org/wiki/Holographic_principle) stating, *“Information about an extra dimension is visible as a curvature in a spacetime with one fewer dimension”. *For instance a hologram is a 3D picture placed on a 2D surface which gives illusion of curvature when an observer changes his viewpoint.
+In 1993 physicist Gerard ‘t Hooft postulated the [“Hologrpahic Principle”](https://en.wikipedia.org/wiki/Holographic_principle) stating, *“Information about an extra dimension is visible as a curvature in a spacetime with one fewer dimension”*.
+For instance a hologram is a 3D picture placed on a 2D surface which gives illusion of curvature when an observer changes his viewpoint.
 Similarly, Hooft belives that fabric of space-time is really 5-dimensional.